In this article, we'll determine what's causing the

 Chart data could not be parsed error on your Highcharts widgets.

 There are three possible reasons why you may be receiving this error, either:

-- The chart type is not supported in Geckoboard
+- The chart type isn't supported in Geckoboard.

 If the payload you're sending does not declare the chart type, you will receive an error while displaying the Highcharts.